 Jesus went on to heal the man physically as well.
 Jesus saw their faith.
 The four men had faith and their faith was rewarded.

 We have the power to change people's lives with our faith.
+When we believe that Jesus can do incredible things, he does them!

 2. The Importance of Being Whole